 Fly uses cubic interpolation to smoothly traverse a series of views previously named and saved with view name.
 The view command can also interpolate between views, but it only considers a pair of views (start and end) at a time, whereas fly can consider multiple views and generate a path that visits and leaves intermediate views without discontinuities in motion.
+However, fly does not interpolate clipping plane positions, whereas view does.
 See also: making movies

 Fly starts abruptly at the first view, pos1, then proceeds through the list of subsequent views.
 Besides views previously saved with view name, the current view can be indicated with the name start.
 (Using the name start in the fly command also saves the view; it could be restored later with view.)
 The master-frames argument (default 100) is how many frames each “leg” of the journey (from one view to the next) should take, unless overridden by a frames argument specific to that leg.